jmartin82/mmock/README.md

       -server-tls-port int
           Mock HTTPS server Port (default 8084)
       -tls-path
-          TLS config folder (It will load any crt/key combination, for example server.crt/server.key)
+          TLS config folder (It will load any crt/key combination, for example server.crt/server.key and also will load an ca.crt if exists )
 ```

 ### Mock